ceres-solver/ceres-solver/docs/source/building.rst

    Ceres will use the Visual Studio default, *shared* C-Run Time (CRT) library.
    Turn this ``ON`` to use the *static* C-Run Time library instead.

+#. ``LIB_SUFFIX [Default: "64" on non-Debian/Arch based 64-bit Linux, otherwise: ""]``:
+   The suffix to append to the library install directory, built from:
+   ``${CMAKE_INSTALL_PREFIX}/lib${LIB_SUFFIX}``.

+   The filesystem hierarchy standard recommends that 64-bit systems install native libraries to lib64 rather than lib.
+Most Linux distributions follow this convention, but Debian and Arch based distros do not.
+Note that the only generally sensible values for ``LIB_SUFFIX`` are "" and "64".

+   Although by default Ceres will auto-detect non-Debian/Arch based 64-bit Linux distributions and default ``LIB_SUFFIX`` to "64", this can always be overridden by manually specifying LIB_SUFFIX using: ``-DLIB_SUFFIX=<VALUE>`` when invoking CMake.

 Options controlling Ceres dependency locations
 ----------------------------------------------